How to Protect Your Rights in the Workplace

 Employment discrimination is a serious problem in workplaces throughout the country.
 It occurs when a member of a protected class is discriminated against by their peers, supervisors, or managers.
 This can come in many different forms.
-Protected classes are race, color, religion, national origin, gender, age, disability, and pregnancy.
+Protected classes are race, color, sexual orientation, religion, national origin, gender, age, disability, pregnancy, and gender identity.

 - Discrimination occurs.
 The first step is obviously the act of discrimination itself.
-This would require an employer to discriminate against you because of any of the criteria outlined above (race, color, genders, etc.)
+This is when an employer discriminates against you because of any of the criteria outlined above (race, color, gender, etc.)

 - Contact an attorney.
 The most important step is contacting an attorney who specializes in employment discrimination in the state and city where you work.
 It is possible that they will recommend a course of action different from what is outlined below—that will depend entirely on the specific details of your situation.
 But you should have an attorney before you go through the next steps.
 One note of caution: It is never a good idea to hire an attorney who lives in another state.
 Attorneys in Florida do not know the attorneys in Dallas, they do not know the local rules, they do not know the local defense attorneys, and they are generally unfamiliar with the local courts and judges.

 - Filing a charge.
 This is an administrative proceeding that must be done before a lawsuit can be filed.
-The charge starts the process, but it is handled directly by the EEOC.
+The charge starts the process, but it is handled directly by a relevant administrative agency.
 The charge must be filed within 180 days of the act of discrimination.
 You and your attorney should file the charge as soon as possible.

-- The EEOC investigates.
-In this phase, the EEOC is supposed to investigate to determine if there is any cause that will support your allegation against the employer.
+- Investigation.
+In this phase, an investigation is supposed to determine if there is any cause that will support your allegation against the employer.
 It’s important to understand that this investigation is not to determine liability.
-It is also important to note that many times the EEOC does not investigate a claim for a year or more.
-In some cases, due to budget constraints, they may not investigate the claim at all.
+It is also important to note that many times, due to budget constraints, no investigation occurs.
 This is why it is important for you to have an attorney guide you through the process.

-The following stages will be influenced by whether or not the EEOC found cause to support your allegations.
-If cause was found, then they will attempt to begin a conciliation between you and the employer.
+If cause was found, then the investigating agency will attempt to begin a conciliation between you and the employer.
 The goal of conciliation is to allow you and the employer to reach a settlement agreement without going to court.

 Similarly, if you could not reach an acceptable conciliation with the employer, then you will receive a “right to sue” letter.
-It is important to know that the right to sue letter is a formality—the EEOC must issue it, and the right to sue letter is not a determination by the EEOC that you have a valid claim or that the employer did nothing wrong.
+It is important to know that the right to sue letter is a formality, and the right to sue letter is not a determination that you have a valid claim or that the employer did anything wrong.

-Scott Law Firm is the most unique employee-focused law firm in Dallas.
+Scott Law Firm PLLC is the most unique employee-focused law firm in Dallas.
 Matt Scott has one focus: advocating for employees.
 That’s it.
 With over two decades of experience representing large companies, he has now made it his mission to help individual employees from all walks of life without direct cost to them.
-As a 24-year corporate veteran, Matt Scott has created the premier employment law firm for any employee who needs a first-rate professional advocate.
-Scott Law Firm puts legal expertise in the hands of those who need it.
+As a 26-year attorney, Matt Scott has created the premier employment law firm for any employee who needs a first-rate professional advocate.
+Scott Law Firm PLLC puts legal expertise in the hands of those who need it.